-For pay of the two and three years' volunteers, fif-

-Hor five hundred and seven thousand donates.
-For pay of the two and three years' volunteers, fifty-five million dollars.
+For pay of the three months' volunteers, two mil

-For subsistence in kind for regular troops, two million four hundred and ninety-three thousand four hundred and ninety-seven dollars and tifty cents.
+on five hundred and seven thousand dollars.
+For pay of the two and three years' volunteers, fif-rive million dollars.
+For subsistence in kind for regular troops, two milon four hundred and ninety-three thousand four undred and ninety-seven dollars and fifty cents.
+For sabsistence in kind for two and three years

-For subsistence in kind for two and three years' volunteers, twenty-three million eighty-four thousand two hundred and eighty-four dollars.
+For subsistence in aim to require thousand four hundred and ninety-seven dollars and fifty cents.
+For sabsistence in kind for two and three years' volunteers, twenty-three million eighty-tour thousand two hundred and eighty-four dollars.

-For the regular supplies of the quartermaster's department, consisting of fuel for the officers, enlisted men, guard, hospital, storehouses, and oxen of the quartermaster's department at the several posts and stations, and with the armies in the field; for the horses of the regularness of dragoons, and fir the authorized number of officers' horses when serving in the field and at the outposts, including bedding and of stationery, including blank books for the quartermaster's department, certificates for discharged soldiers, blank forms for the pay and quartermaster's department, and for printing of division and department orders and reports, fourteen million two hundred and sixty-five thousand fifty-nine dollars and thirty-seven cents.
+For the regular supplies of the quartermaster's department, consisting of fuel for the officers, enlisted men, gnard, hospital, storehouses, and oxen of the quartermaster's department at the several poets and stations, and with the armies in the field; for the horses of the regiments of dragoons, and for the authorized number of officers' horses when serving in the field and at the outposts, including bedding for the animals; of straw for soldlers' bedding; and of stationery, including blank books for the quartermaster's department, certificates for discharged soldiers, blank forms for the pay and quartermaster's department, and for printing of division and department orders and reports, fourteen million two hundred and sixty-five thousand fifty-nine dollars and hihrty-seven cents.